Re: Replica/Kit Makes GT-40 1969 REPLICA AVENGER GT

 Anyway, I'm always happy to see the search bot bring one of these "oldie but goodie" versions to the forum, if for no other reason that to make me very thankful that modern repklicas are SO much better built and perform better (in many cases better than the originals).

-Retired once, back at work, still attempting to age disgracefully
+Retired again, but still attempting to age disgracefully

 To view links or images in signatures your post count must be 0 or greater.
 You currently have 0 posts.